1967 in Japanese music: Film and television

 Music Fair was broadcast in colour from 1 May 1967 onwards.

+Magazines

+Oricon's magazine Confidence (Japanese: コンフィデンス) began in 1967.

 Genres

 There was a group sounds boom.
 Bourdaghs said it was the leading genre.
 Honda said that jazz was less popular in 1967 than it had been before.

 Music industry

 The value of records production was $96 million.
 For the first time in the post war period, Japanese musicians sold more records than foreigners.
 Oricon was established.

 Overseas

 The Yomiuri Nippon Symphony Orchestra did a concert tour the United States.
 The Spiders toured the United States.